Have you got an SSL certificate for your website?

 Many SEO industry experts believe that Google will eventually make the move to blacklist or penalise all non-https websites in the future.

-Ok, so what is an SSL certificate?
+So what is an SSL certificate?

 SSL stands for ‘Secure Sockets Layer’ and is a security technology that encrypts data sent between your computer, or mobile device, and a website.
 Without that encryption, any information sent from your computer to the website (and back again) can be picked up by someone else.